Zsailer/python-for-scientists/docs/_pages/install_python.rst

   :align: right

 Before you run Jupyter, you'll want to install some core scientific packages.
-These packages allow you to awesome notebooks like the one show to the right.
+These packages allow you to produce awesome notebooks like the one shown to the right.

 - Matplotlib_ is Python's most popular plotting package.
 - Numpy_ and SciPy_ are Python's fundamental packages for scientific computing.